Ghostopheles/pytoc/README.md

 # pytoc

-A Python package for parsing World of Warcraft TOC files used in addons.
+A Python package for parsing World of Warcraft addon TOC files.

 ## Installation